Zomb1342/Video2YOLO/README.md

 This project provides a simple Python script to extract frames from a video and generate empty label files, preparing your dataset for training YOLO object detection models.

+I HAVE NOT TESTED THIS SCRIPT AND I HAVE ALSO NOT FINISHED THIS README!!!!
 ---

 ## Table of Contents